sentrilite/sentrilite/README.md

 # Configuration

-- license.key — place at /etc/sentrilite/license.key (baked in image or mounted as Secret).
+- license.key — place in the current directory (baked in image or mounted as Secret).
-- net.conf — network config, placed at /etc/sentrilite/net.conf (baked in image or mounted as ConfigMap).
+- sys.conf — network config, placed in the current directory (baked in image or mounted as ConfigMap).
 - Rule files (rules.json, sensitive_files.json, xdr_rules.json, alerts.json) reside in the working dir; rules can be managed via the dashboard.

 ---